Introduction/Overview:

 * Note: Age group points for each race are calculated for WCC age groups regardless of the age group categories used for awards purposes in each individual race.

-C.) Top Five Points
+C.) Top Three Overall Points

 Scoring Tie Breakers: